2022 Toronto FC II season

-The 2022 Toronto FC II season is the seventh season of play in the club's history.
+The 2022 Toronto FC II season was the seventh season of play in the club's history.
 The club moved to MLS Next Pro for the season after previously playing in USL League One.

 During the regular season, Toronto FC II won the Northeast Division and finished second in the Eastern Conference.
 In the playoffs, they defeated Philadelphia Union 2 in the Conference Semi-Finals, before being defeated by Columbus Crew 2 in the Conference Finals, after extra time.

-Team Roster
+Team roster

 MLS Next Pro allows for up to 35 players on a roster.
 Roster slots 1 through 24 are reserved for players on professional contracts.
 The remaining 11 slots are for amateur MLS Academy players (who are unpaid, must be under the age of 21, be part of the team's academy, and have never signed a professional contract or played in the NCAA).